 - March 22, 2022: Garrett and the Royals avoided arbitration, agreeing to a one-year deal worth $2.025 million.

 |Birth City:||Victorville, CA|

 |Draft:||Reds #22 - 2011 - Out of high school (NV)|

 Garrett is a strong-armed lefthander.
 He has a 90-97 mph 4-seam FASTBALL with some natural tail that he can throw to both sides of the plate.
-He has a decent (45 or 50 on the 20-80 scouting scale) 78-81 mph SLIDER (which is also called a curveball) has excellent shape, and some bite., for his swing-and-miss out pitch.
+He has a decent 78-81 mph SLIDER (which is also called a curveball) that has excellent shape and some bite for his swing-and-miss pitch.
 He also has an 80-83 mph CHANGEUP that he throws with good arm speed, messing up a hitter's timing.

 Amir can throw his slider for strikes and at any time in the count, but it needs more consistency.